Beethoven and the Revolution

 The Artist as Hero

 Beethoven’s father, Johann, came from Flemish stock, as the van in his name indicates, as the Beethoven men were proud of their Flemish heritage.
 Johann van Beethoven was considered a mediocre court singer with a reputation as an alcoholic, more so than having musical ability or talent.
 However, Beethoven’s grandfather, godfather, and namesake, Kapellmeister Ludwig van Beethoven, was Bonn’s most prosperous and eminent musician, a source of endless pride for Beethoven.
-Johann taught his son to play the piano, but from all accounts, he was brutal, cruel, and violently dogmatic in his methods which affected and changed Beethoven for the rest of his life.
+Johann taught his son to play the piano, but from all accounts, his methods were brutal, cruel, and violently dogmatic, which affected and changed Beethoven for the rest of his life.
 Johann attempted to provide for his family but descended into despair and lost himself to alcoholism to the point of being a tragic soul.

 Beethoven was never a servant to the highborn.
-He held that the artist is equal in nobility to the high born in that the artist’s gift of creativity ennobles all of humanity, regardless of the artist’s social caste; therefore, the artist is noble in the absolute sense of the word.
+He held that the artist is equal in nobility to the high-born in that the artist’s gift of creativity ennobles all of humanity, regardless of the artist’s social caste; therefore, the artist is noble in the absolute sense of the word.
 In the values instilled in him by his mother, Beethoven believed music’s moral imperative was to lift the human spirit from evil and darkness into the divine and light.
 Beethoven succeeds in his art against all the odds that life and God laid before him, wrestling with the angels and demons to eventually write Symphony No. 9 D Major entirely without the ability to hear a note physically.
-The heir apparent to Mozart, Beethoven single-handedly expanded the symphony to new heights and bridged the Classical and Romantic periods in music while carrying the crescendo of the enlightenment.
+The heir apparent to Mozart, Beethoven single-handedly expanded the symphony to new heights and bridged the Classical and Romantic music periods while carrying the Enlightenment’s crescendo.

 The Genesis of the Eroica Symphony